One of the key ingredients to maintaining an effective classroom management plan is mastering the art of transitioning in the classroom.

 Above all, be consistent with the attention you give to transitioning in the classroom.

-Starting strong but then with time allowing students to become sloppy with transitions is a recipe for disaster.
+Starting strong but then with time allowing students to become sloppy is a recipe for disaster.

-Whichever type of transitions you decide to use, keep those methods consistent within your daily schedule so that students know exactly what to expect at certain times of the day.
+Whichever type of transitions you decide to use, keep those methods consistent within your daily schedule so that learners know exactly what to expect at certain times of the day.

 On the flip side, give consequences as appropriate for those who willfully choose to transition with chaos and distraction.